JustMaths/AxialAlgebras/README.md

     taus := AdmissibleTauMaps(Ax);

-This produces a sequence of tuples `<tau, stab>` where tau is a tau map and stab is its stabiliser in the Normaliser of the action.
+This produces a sequence of tuples `<tau, stab>` where tau is a tau map and stab is its stabiliser in the normaliser of the action.
 Let's pick one and find some shapes:

     tau, stab := Explode(taus[1]);
     shapes := Shapes(Ax, tau, stab);